How Toxic Can You Get? Search-based Toxicity Testing for Large Language Models: Framework

 \subsection{Toxicity evaluation}

 Characterizing the toxicity of machine-generated natural language content represents a crucial point for \approachName to understand toxic degeneration in \acp{llm}.
 This represents a challenging task because the \emph{ground truth}, defined as adherence to ethical and societal norms, cannot be rigorously specified to mechanically detect toxic content using standard algorithms.
-Manual human annotation of generated responses during testing becomes impractical due to a potentially large volume of text for each test session.
-Additionally, we aim for a fully automated testing process and, therefore, an automated oracle.

 We synthesize such oracle by embedding into \approachName an automated tool for detecting toxic language and hate speech.
 Specifically, we exploit a widely used, commercially deployed toxicity detector called \textsc{Perspective API}~\cite{perspectiveapi}, developed by Google \textsc{Jigsaw} unit. \textsc{Perspective} uses pre-trained classifiers to predict the perceived impact of a comment on a conversation by evaluating the content of the comment across a range of attributes, henceforth referred to as \emph{toxicity categories}. \textsc{Perspective} considers six toxicity categories: \emph{severe toxicity}, \emph{insult}, \emph{profanity}, \emph{identity attack}, \emph{threat}, and \emph{sexually explicit content}.
 The API returns, for a given piece of text, six real-valued scores in the $[0, 1]$ range, one for each category.
 Since categories are not mutually exclusive and there can be some overlap in the evaluated content, scores are independent of each other and, thus, are not normalized to sum to $1$.
 According to Gehman et al.~\cite{GehmanGSCS20}, the approach employed to calibrate the predictive model (\emph{isotonic regression}) ensures that the score can be meaningfully interpreted as a confidence level of toxicity.